On this page:

 - social and amenity considerations

 Council’s qualified arborist can provide advice about vegetation that is causing concern.
 Council approval is generally required to remove dangerous vegetation unless it is necessary to remove or reduce an imminent risk of serious personal injury or damage to infrastructure posed by the vegetation.
 If removing a tree and/or limb that is considered a high safety risk, it is recommended that the property owner captures suitable images of the subject tree and the surrounding area in the event that evidence is requested by a Council Officer when investigating proposed illegal tree clearing allegations.
 Contact us for more information.

-We recommend that you develop a bushfire survival plan, with a rural property fire management guide, if your property is located in an area with a bushfire risk.
+If your property is located in an area with a bushfire risk, we recommend that you develop a bushfire survival plan, with a rural property fire management guide.
 See our information on bushfire safety.